scottyuxiliu/cros-automation/README.md

 # cros-automation
-Automation for scenarios on Chrome OS and Chromium OS
+Automation Chrome OS and Chromium OS.

 For Windows users, a sample powershell script `cros_automation.ps1` is included to show a simple flow of what this automation can achieve.

-For Ubuntu users, sample bash script `autotest_restore.sh` is included.
+For Ubuntu users, sample bash script `measurement.sh` is included.

 <!-- ## Pre-requisites